sschuhmi/FootballStatisticsInAwsSagemaker/proposal.md

 We exploit the large open data set and use Machine Learning multi-output Classifiers and Regressors to predict the winner of a match, compared to a simple non-ML Classifier which randomly decides one of the possible three results - first team wins, second team wins, or there is a draw between the teams.

+Amongst the mentioned Classifiers and Regressors are the following:
+- Decision Trees
+- Random Forests
+- Gradient Descent

 ## 6. Evaluation Metrics

 <!-- 	Student proposes at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model presented.
 The evaluation metric(s) proposed are appropriate given the context of the data, the problem statement, and the intended solution.  -->